Lan2Play/get5_eventula_apistats/README.md

 ## Download and Installation

 ### Requirements
 You must have the get5 plugin installed on your Server.
-See https://github.com/splewis/get5#requirements and https://github.com/splewis/get5#installation
+Check out the [Get5 Documentation](https://splewis.github.io/get5/installation/)

 ### Download
 Download a release package from the [releases section](https://github.com/Lan2Play/get5_eventula_apistats/releases/latest)